 “In high-lo, being aggressive after the flop is a complete waste of time.”

-It’s not entirely clear where this interesting name comes from.
-The general consensus is that the game originated in South Korea during the 1960s.
+It’s not entirely clear where the name comes from, but general consensus is that it originated in South Korea during the 1960s.
 The Korean word “baduk” or “badug” means “a black and white pattern.”
-Baduk” is also the Korean name for the board game Go, which is played with black and white stones, and a common name for a black-and-white spotted dog.
+“Baduk” is also the Korean name for the board game Go, which is played with black and white stones; “Go” is also a common Korean name for a black-and-white spotted dog.
 The theory is that the name could also refer to the “patchy” nature of the ideal badugi hand.
 Pro poker player Paul “Eskimo” Clark is credited as the first person in history to introduce badugi to the US.

 Badugi is played as follows.
 Four cards are dealt face down.
 Betting starts from the dealer’s left.
 After the first betting round, players can swap up to four cards for new ones.
-There are two more draws (for a total of three) and then a final betting round.
+There are two more draws (for a total of three) and a final betting round.
 The lowest unsuited, unpaired hand wins.
-Aces are low, so the nuts in the game is a hand of 4, 3, 2, A in four different suits.
+Aces are low, so the nuts in the game is a hand of 4, 3, 2 and A in four different suits.

 Play world-class poker online at BetMGM

-You can even play in qualifier tournaments leading up to the WSOP, the Aussie Millions, and the World Poker Tour, to mention a few.
+You can even play in qualifier tournaments leading up to the WSOP, the Aussie Millions and the World Poker Tour, to mention but a few.
 If you’re new to the game, don’t worry – our poker player’s guide will get you started with the basic rules and poker tournament tips.